springernature/sushi/readme.md

-# The Springer SUSHI service
+# The Springer Nature SUSHI service

+## SUSHI for Springer

 The Springer SUSHI service enables our customers to download their [COUNTER](http://www.projectcounter.org/) usage statistics for the [Springer Link](http://link.springer.com) platform.
 Information on the SUSHI protocol is available from the [NISO website](http://www.niso.org/workrooms/sushi/), as is the [schema](http://www.niso.org/schemas/sushi/counter_sushi4_0.xsd) and the [WSDL](http://www.niso.org/schemas/sushi/counter_sushi4_0.wsdl).